cagov/design-system/README.md

 This will start up a local server running the site you see at <a href="https://designsystem.webstandards.ca.gov">designsystem.webstandards.ca.gov</a>.

 You can find the components in the `/components` directory.
-The readme for each component is used to create the pages in the <a href="https://designsystem.webstandards.ca.gov/components/">Components section</a>.
+The README for each component is used to create the pages in the <a href="https://designsystem.webstandards.ca.gov/components/">Components section</a>.
 Interactive versions of each component are included in these pages.

 Each component is published to npm.
 The following steps are run in a pre-publish hook in the package.json script.
 New versions will not publish unless these steps complete:
-- The sample markup in the readme is matched to the sample markup used in the automated test
+- The sample markup in the README is matched to the sample markup used in the automated test
 - Any build steps like JavaScript concatenation or Sass compilation are run and resulting files are stored in the /dist folder
 - Automated tests are run including an axe accessibility checker
 - The latest version of the component is written to our CDN so it can be included with a script tag